formkit/docs-content/inputs/autocomplete.md

 ## Multi-select

 The `autocomplete` supports multi-select and is available for either the `text-input` or `option` selection appearance.
 To enable multi-select, simply set the `multiple` prop on the `Autocomplete` input.
+Please note: when setting the `multiple` prop, the autocomplete's value must always be an array.

-## Text input selection appearance
+### Text-input multi-select

 For the `text-input` selection appearance, the selected options are displayed as a comma-separated list: